 Merak Sakteng Trek was opened only in 2010 after three decades of inception of tourism in Bhutan and so far very few trekking groups have visited this remote region in Eastern Bhutan.

 However the region's breath-taking landscape, its rare wildlife as well as the Brokpas’ unique culture and lifestyle is poised to attract an increasing number of eco-tourists.

 This represents an opportunity to encourage local populations to use traditional crafts to explore revenue generation activities through selling of handicrafts and catering for homestays, thus preserving their unique culture and reversing urbanisation.

-A holistic approach is needed to help the two communities lastingly overcome some of the challenges while capitalising on the region's increased influx of eco-tourists.
+A holistic approach is needed to help the two communities lastingly overcome some of the challenges while capitalising on the region's expected influx of eco-tourists after the pandemic.
 As part of a larger community development effort, our funding focuses on aspects that would enable the Brokpas to preserve and meaningfully transfer their cultural heritage by improving income generation opportunities.